aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Installing PHP extensions using PECL

-The PECL CLI installed by homebrew can be used to install further PHP extensions that we may require by running the command `pecl install <extension>`.
+The PECL CLI installed by brew can be used to install further PHP extensions that we may require by running the command `pecl install <extension>`.

 For instance we can install the xdebug extension by typing: